Table of Contents

 This bombastic style calls to mind the writings of Marx and Lenin, and with good reason: Qutb was a member of the Communist Party in his youth, and his ideas were steeped in the rhetoric of Marxism-Leninism.
 Robert R. Reilly, a senior fellow at the U.S. Foreign Policy Committee, has said that Qutb was actually a Communist International liaison for the Egyptian Muslim Brotherhood and the Communist Party of Egypt.

-Born in 1906, Qutb studied socialism and literature in the 1920s and 1930s.
-By 1940, he had already studied abroad in the United States for two years, and joined the Muslim Brotherhood after his return to Egypt.
+Born in 1906, Qutb studied socialism and literature in the late 1920s and 1930s.
+By 1950, he had already studied abroad in the United States for two years, and joined the Muslim Brotherhood after his return to Egypt.
 Qutb had always had contact with army lieutenant Gamal Abdel Nasser, leader of the socialist-leaning Free Officer Movement.

 In 1952, Nasser launched a military coup overthrowing the Muhammad Ali dynasty, a pro-Western monarchy.
 It is said that this socialist-revolution coup was planned by Qutb and the Brotherhood together with Nasser.
 However, while Qutb hoped Nasser would establish an Islamic regime, Nasser instead took the path of secularization, and in 1954 began suppressing the Muslim Brotherhood.

 Qutb’s subversive thinking bestowed the Islamic concept of jihad with a new interpretation.
 Upon mention of jihad, many immediately think of “holy war.”
 In Arabic, jihad simply means to struggle or to fight.
 To mainstream Muslims, it can be taken to mean internal conflict (self-perfection) or defensive jihad.
-Qutb extended this definition to include proactive and unbridled use of violence in the holy war of jihad and laid out its theoretical foundations.
+Qutb extended this definition to include proactive and unbridled use of violence in the “holy war” of jihad and laid out its theoretical foundations.
 Qutb took pride in walking up to the gallows and becoming a religious martyr.

-Qutb’s philosophy held that any social system that abided by secular laws or ethics was an anti-Islamic “old society”—jahiliya (ignorance of religious truth, originally referring to society before the spread of Islam).
+Qutb’s philosophy held that any social system that abided by secular laws or ethics was an anti-Islamic “old society” — jahiliya (ignorance of religious truth, originally referring to society before the spread of Islam).
 Even a society that claimed itself Muslim could still be jahiliya.
 Qutb considered the Egyptian social system in which he lived to be one in which jahiliya was dominant, and therefore it had to be overthrown.

 “What is to be done?” as Lenin put it in his pamphlet by that name.
 Qutb had the same question, so he looked to Lenin for a solution.